 Southeastern Region Advisory Panel Assessment Reports

-To access the full Advisory Panel Reports, become a member of DCI today!
+To access the full Technical Assistance Reports, become a member of DCI today!
 If you are already a member, please sign-in and enjoy the reports by clicking on the community's name below.

 Lamar (2008): DCI conducted a Colorado Main Street Program evaluation for the City of Lamar 2008.
 The goal of the visit was to ensure economic development and local empowerment in Lamar, centered on preserving the historic architecture of the town.
 DCI presented several recommendations for the City of Lamar.